Serbia hero image

 • Danube river cruise, Fruska Gora monasteries (Krušedol, Grgeteg), and wineries.

-• EXIT Festival stage venues host choir performances; local partners serve Roma communities.
+• EXIT Festival-area venues can host choir performances, and local partners provide context on Roma ministry work.

 Southern Heritage & Monastic Routes